Pluvie/ion/README.md

 follows!

 How?
 By producing better and more efficient software!
-Humanity's greatest challenge is learing how to live on this planet without burning every resource completely and annihilating every other organism and ecosystem.
+Humanity's greatest challenge is learning how to live on this planet without burning every resource completely and annihilating every other organism and ecosystem.
 After all, we surely would not want to discover that AI is going to give us [the Agent Smith's speech]( https://www.youtube.com/watch?v=YK7nwbtlQV8) in 50 years from now!